purescript/purescript-validation/README.md

 ## Module Data.Validation.Semiring

-This module defines an `Alternative` instances for validations that supports errors with multiple alternatives
+This module defines a variant of applicative validation with an `Alternative` instance, for validators which support errors with multiple alternatives.

-This validation works exactly as `Data.Validation` but uses `Semiring` instead of `Semigroup`
+The API is equivalent to `Data.Validation`, but uses `Semiring` instead of `Semigroup`.

 #### `V`